Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 # Route to Value Analysis

-1. The next step is to adjust our route to make sure that we being **realistic**.
+1. The next step is to adjust our route to make sure that we are being **realistic**.
 The following questions can be used as a start point

-    - What is the maximum that should be paid to solve this problem​?
+    - What is the maximum cost and time to solve this problem​?
     - What are the major steps required to deliver the ideal​?
     - Can these be delivered?
-    - Can the ideal be delivered in phases?
+    - Can the benefits be delivered in phases?
     - Is there a point before we get to the ideal that is "good enough"?
-    - What are the big risks, issues, blockers, concerns, constraints​ that may stop us achieving the ideal?
+    - What are the risks, issues, blockers, concerns, constraints​ or critical details that may stop us achieving the ideal?
-    - Are any critical details that could derail us​?
     - How does this change our definition of success?
     - Is it **significant**, **measureable** and **ambitious**?​